fastlane/fastlane/match/README.md

 > Before running `match` for the first time, you should consider clearing your existing profiles and certificates using the [match nuke command](#nuke).

-After running `match init` you can run the following to generate new certificates and profiles:
+After running `fastlane match init` you can run the following to generate new certificates and profiles:

 ```
-match appstore
+fastlane match appstore
 ```

 ```
-match development
+fastlane match development
 ```

 <img src="assets/match_appstore_small.gif" width="550" />